Air source heat pumps

 Air source heat pump installations vary in price.
 There are many factors that can contribute, including the size of the property, EPC rating and the type and size of heat pump you require.

 If you want to embark on a renewable heating journey but are worried about the initial cost, you could look into an air source heat pump grant.
-The government offer a domestic renewable heat incentive, which is a grant to support renewable options including biomass boilers, solar water heating and certain heat pumps.
+The government offer a domestic renewable heat incentive, which is a grant to support renewable options, including biomass boilers, solar water heating and certain heat pumps.
 You can find out about the domestic renewable heat incentive here.
 Please note, that this grant is in no way associated or in partnership with Swale Heating.

 Our expert engineers will carry out the work to the highest standard.

-All our renewable engineers are MCS Certified.
+All of our renewable engineers are MCS Certified.
 MCS is an industry-led quality assurance scheme, which demonstrates the quality and reliability of approved products and installation companies.

 If you would like to know more about air source heat pumps and get a personalised quote, then please call Swale Heating on free phone on 0800 731 33 44 or complete the contact form on the right-hand side.